-- 1 Follow the procedure in before working inside your computer. - 2 Remove the SD memory card.
+- 1. Follow the procedure in before working inside your computer. - 2.
+Remove the SD memory card.

-1 Loosen the 10 captive screws that secure the base cover to the computer.
+1. Loosen the 10 captive screws that secure the base cover to the computer.

-- 2 Use a plastic scribe [1] to pry the base cover along the recess points located in the hinge indents (left and right) [1]. - 3 Pry the base cover along the edges [2] to separate the base cover from the computer [2].
+- 2. Use a plastic scribe [1] to pry the base cover along the recess points located in the hinge indents as shown in the image. - 3.
+Pry the base cover along the edges from the top side [2] to separate the base cover from the computer [2].